CLICK TO DOWNLOAD:

 The organisation is responsible for meeting the Quality Standards and deciding how to do this.
 They are expected to show how their approach enables them to meet the requirements of the Quality Standards.
 Aged care organisations vary in size and structure and will have different ways of meeting the standards.
 This guidance material doesn’t cover all possible strategies or sources of evidence that could be used by an organisation.
 Examples of strategies and evidence that are not listed can also be used to demonstrate performance.
 Each organisation should interpret the guidance material considering its own service delivery model.

-The structure of the standards allows quality assessors’ assessment and monitoring processes to focus on consumer outcomes and consider evidence of the consumer’s experience and the systems and processes that the organisation has in place to support the provision of safe and quality care and services.
+The structure of the standards allows Aged Care Quality Assessors' (Quality Assessors) assessment and monitoring processes to focus on consumer outcomes and consider evidence of the consumer’s experience and the systems and processes that the organisation has in place to support the provision of safe and quality care and services.

-For each of the Quality Standards requirements, the Aged Care Quality Assessors will be expecting the organisation to demonstrate that they:
+For each of the Quality Standards requirements, the Quality Assessors will be expecting the organisation to demonstrate that they:

 - understand the requirement